 According to Robert Clive, 22 men died and 50 were injured from the British troops.
 The Nawab army lost about 500 men, including several key officials and many of them even suffered several casualties.

 Who Fought the Battle of Plassey?

-The table below will inform the IAS aspirants to know the participants of the battle of Plassey and their significance on the battle:
+The table below will inform the IAS aspirants to know the participants of the Battle of Plassey and their significance in the battle: